julioromanoreal/batch-importer/README.md

 ## Batch Importer

-Program to read text files from a specific directory, analyze the files and produce a report with specific information.
+Program to read .dat files from a specific directory, analyze the files and produce a report with specific information.

 The solution requires JRE 15 and Maven.